optkev/JavaScript-Projects/README.md

 These are small Tech Academy JavaScript Projects I have done.

 Projects:
-Pizza Menu
+Pizza Menu,
-Tic Tac Toe
+Tic Tac Toe,
-Calculator
+Calculator,

 Pizza Menu is a website with the ablity for the user to select toppings and size of pizza.